History of the Bull Terrier

 This dog can tolerate moderate heat and cold, making it suited for daytime outside living, but it should spend the night indoors with the family.

 A healthy BT can live for 12 to 15 years on average.
-More than 20% of pure white Bull Terriers and 1.3% of colored Bull Terriers are deaf, and the condition is frequently challenging to detect at an early age.
+More than 20% of pure white Bull Terriers and 1.3% of colored Bull Terriers are deaf, which is frequently challenging to detect early on.
 Skin allergies are a common occurrence in Bull Terriers.